 Hello and welcome to Smile!

 Smile provides income and employment data across platforms and employers, all through a single API.
 Banks, fintechs, recruitment agencies, and other service providers can leverage employment and income data to increase adoption and conversion, reduce cost, and reduce risk, through a single API.
-Permission to access their own personal data is given by each individual users themselves, so they can seamlessly share this data with the parties they trust.

 Access to the data is provided by the employees themselves, which is part of the API we provide.
 We offer a mechanism by which your users can give their consent to have this personal data collected and transmitted to you or any party they trust on their behalf.
 This is all done in a simple, secure and seamless way.